exis-io/exis-io.github.io/pages/general/ExisArch.md

 Modern apps are highly interwoven - between not only backend components like databases and authentication, but even between      users of the app.

 Any app written today contains two parts: the code you are interested and excited to write, and the boilerplate code that is required to make your app function.
-The interesting thing is that often times this boilerplate code can be more difficult and error-prone then your actual app itself!
+The interesting thing is that often times this boilerplate code can be more difficult and error-prone than your actual app itself!
 We take difficult, error-prone, and boilerplate code and   completely strip it away leaving only the application logic behind.
 This is possible by combining the best aspects of modern communication frameworks into one all-powerful solution that we call Exis.